dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

 3. Click on "Delete"
 4. Click on the "Save" button

-All of the items associated to that group will be deleted
+All the items associated to that group will be deleted

 ![](resources/images/capture-app-analytics-home-deleteGroup.png)